Are State Minimum Limits Enough?February 6, 2017

 If you have an automobile you’ve probably have had to undergo the process of buying insurance.
 Different coverage options can become confusing.
 Knowing how much insurance to buy can be a difficult thing to measure and predict in itself.
 State minimum limits are required guidelines for your insurance.
 But in some cases, they may not be enough to cover the costs of an accident.

 Unlike property losses, liability claims, and their magnitude, are difficult to foresee on an individual basis.
 In other words, you may drive your whole life without having an accident for which you are at fault.
 You could also cause a serious accident on your way home from work tomorrow.
-Insurance companies, however, can more easily predict probability of loss when evaluating a large sample size.
+Insurance companies, however, can more easily predict the probability of loss when evaluating a large sample size.
 This is mainly because of the law of large numbers.

-On the same token, you may choose to self insure for property damage to your auto.
-In this case you can evaluate your maximum possible loss by estimating the actual cash value of your vehicle.
+On the same token, you may choose to self-insure for property damage to your auto.
+In this case, you can evaluate your maximum possible loss by estimating the actual cash value of your vehicle.
 However, liability claims involve a third party and factors quickly can evolve beyond the scope of your control.
 Factors might include: the severity of the accident, the injured party’s propensity to sue, the legal environment of the area where the accident occurred or the injured party is from, or the tort option selection on the injured party’s auto policy.

 What Are The State Minimums?

-State minimum limits are defined as the minimum legal limits of liability your state allows drivers to maintain on their auto policy.
+State minimum limits are defined as the minimum legal limits of liability your state requires drivers to maintain on their auto policy.
 Pennsylvania, for example, requires drivers to carry bodily injury liability limits of $15,000 per person and $30,000 per accident.
 Property damage liability limits of $5000 per accident are also required.
 A $15,000 bodily injury limit will likely not even get an injured party to the hospital if they must be air-lifted via helicopter.
 Likewise, $5,000 of property damage liability won’t cover the cash value of most vehicles if they are totaled.

 If you are responsible for the bodily injury (or death) of another motorist, $15,000 of liability insurance is in no way an adequate amount of insurance to appropriately protect yourself and your assets from lawsuits and claims made by the injured party.
 You may be left with little options to pay large judgments and be faced with liquidating personal assets or have your wages garnished.
 The injured party may even seek remedy for pain and suffering claims alongside other medical or property damage losses they have incurred.